 You’ve been given the task of helping a set of parents relay the anti-smoking message to their son, Tom.
 They aren’t sure whether he is already smoking or he is getting ready to start.
 Either way, they worry that they aren’t getting through to him.
-Despite hearing all of the facts about smoking and the damage that it causes from his parents, his teachers, and even DARE officers, he just doesn’t seem to be getting the message.
+Despite anti-smoking lessons and the damage that it causes from his parents, his teachers, and even DARE officers, he just doesn’t seem to be getting the message.
 That’s where you come in!
 You have the challenge of communicating this message to Tom in a way that he will understand.
 This job is of the utmost importance.
 You understand all of the negative effects of smoking, and you don’t want Tom to fall into the habit.

 - Learn all about tobacco use and the issues that surround it.
 You need to become an expert.

 - Create a poster or an ad that demonstrates your knowledge and relays a message to people your age about tobacco use.

 - Write a persuasive editorial to be published in the local newspaper explaining your position on youth and tobacco use.